lsst/LDM-230/index.rst

 Note that the tape archive system is considered part of the Archive Center and not part of the US Data Access Center.

+.. _dac-databases:

 Databases
 ---------

-The Level 1 database will be updated in an append-only fashion in real time during observing as DIASources and DIAObjects are identified.
+The Level 1 database will be updated in an append-only fashion in real time during observing as :term:`DIASource`\s and :term:`DIAObject`\s are identified.
 It is intended to be queried for individual objects and small cone searches, not for large statistical queries.

 The Engineering and Facilities Database replica will also be updated continuously in (near) real time.

-At the beginning of the daytime DM operations mode processing, the Level 1 database will be snapshotted to a static replica.
+At the beginning of the daytime :term:`DM` operations mode processing, the Level 1 database will be snapshotted to a static replica.
 This replica may be used for statistical queries and analysis.